SatsuiBird/SatsuiMemoryDemo/README.md

 	// Will be loaded in 64 bits apps only myPatch.Data.Vars.Add(new PatchDataVar(Platforms.x64, VarType.Numeric, "TestVar2"));

-If the platform is not specified, variables will be loaded in 32bits and 64bits applications.
+If the platform is not specified, variables will be loaded in 32 bits and 64 bits applications.
 Except if you targeted the platform in the **Info.Compatibility** of your patch.
 In the **DemoConsole** project, i created two variables.
 I do not need to specify a platform because i targeted it in the patch info :